Doha Agreement (2008): Before the Doha Agreement

-Lebanon's ongoing political crisis suddenly exploded when the government made the decisions to remove Hezbollah's telecommunications network and dismiss the Rafik Hariri International Airport's head of security after finding out about a Hezbollah surveillance camera monitoring the western runway number 17, which is used primarily for executive jets.
+Lebanon's ongoing political crisis suddenly exploded when the government made the decisions to remove Hezbollah's telecommunications network and dismiss the Rafik Hariri International Airport's head of security, after it was revealed that a Hezbollah surveillance camera was monitoring the western runway number 17, which is used primarily for executive jets.

 In response to these decisions, mushrooming riots swept across Beirut resulting in heavy clashes between Hezbollah and the majority.
-Afterward, Hezbollah forces invaded and took control of western Beirut.
+Afterward, Hezbollah forces invaded and took control of the majority Sunni area of western Beirut.
 It was the first time since the Lebanese Civil War (1975-1990) that weapons were used by Hezbollah on an internal front.
 Battles moved to several areas in the country, including Mount Lebanon and the North, and 300 people are estimated to have died in the conflict.

-The Arab council quickly acted to stop the violence.
-Based on the Arab initiative regarding containment of the Lebanese crisis, and in pursuance of the agreement reached among the Lebanese parties in Beirut on 15 May 2008 under the aegis of the Arab Ministerial Committee, an agreement was reached.
+The Arab League quickly acted to stop the violence.
+Under its guidance, Lebanese political leaders convened at the Lebanese National Dialogue Conference in Doha between 16 and 21 May 2008.

-Lebanese national dialogue

-The Lebanese National Dialogue Conference was held in Doha between 16 May and 21 May 2008, with the participation of the Lebanese political leaders who are members of the National Dialogue Conference and who have asserted their commitment to saving Lebanon and ending the current political crisis and its dangerous consequences for the coexistence formula and civil peace among the Lebanese, as well as their commitment to the principles enshrined by the Lebanese constitution and the Taif Agreement; and as a result of this Conference, as well as of the bilateral and collective meetings and consultations between the president and members of the Arab Ministerial Committee and all parties that took part in this Conference the parties were able to reach an agreement.